 With at least 4 million Texans having filed for unemployment since the beginning of the pandemic, there has been a significant increase in eviction cases as well.
-Tenants and landlords have been awaiting an update on the federal moratorium on evictions, which was initially set to expire on December 31, 2020.
-On Monday, Congress passed a stimulus bill that extends the moratorium until the end of January 2021.
-In response, the Texas Supreme Court has extended its emergency eviction relief program, set to expire at the end of January, for another month and a half.
+Tenants and landlords have been awaiting an update on the federal moratorium on evictions.
+The moratorium has now been extended until June 30, 2021.

 The Texas Eviction Diversion Program launched in October.
 The aim of the program is to lower eviction rates during the pandemic by giving both landlords and eligible tenants a mutually beneficial option when a tenant falls behind on rent.

 If both parties agree, the state puts a hold on the eviction for 60 days, giving the landlord time to decide if they would like to resume eviction afterwards.
 If the landlord decides against it, the Eviction Diversion Program covers the past due rent, provides at least six more months of additional assistance, and dismisses the eviction case.
 The rent money is provided directly to the landlord and the court records are sealed so that the tenant does not have an eviction case they have to explain on their record.

 The Eviction Diversion program is currently being piloted in 19 counties with hopes of a state-wide expansion by spring 2021.
 As of right now, the Eviction Diversion Program is only applicable for eviction cases opened under nonpayment of rent.

 Some additional programs that assist with rent relief and evictions are:

 - Gulf Coast Community Services Association